zap8/ece4750-sec01-linux/docs/index.md

 See if you can find the instructions that correspond to the `avg` function.
 See if you can figure out how the C code maps to these RISCV instructions.
-Use the TinyRV2 instructino set architecture manual located
+Use the TinyRV2 instruction set architecture manual located
 here:

  - <https://www.csl.cornell.edu/courses/ece4750/handouts/ece4750-tinyrv-isa.txt>